juneha1120/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a tag to a person**
+Use case: Add a tag to a person

-**MSS**
+MSS (Main Success Scenario)
-1. User requests to list persons.
+User requests to list persons.

-2. AddressBook shows a list of persons.
+AddressBook shows a list of persons.

-3. User requests to add a tag to a specific person in the list.
+User requests to add a tag to a specific person in the list.

-4. AddressBook adds the tag to the person.
+AddressBook adds the tag to the person.

 Use case ends.

-**Extensions**
+Extensions
-- 2a.
+2a.
 The list is empty.

-    - Use case ends.
+2a1.
+Use case ends.

-- 3a.
+3a.
 The given index is invalid.

-    - 3a1.
+3a1.
 AddressBook shows an error message.
-    - Use case resumes at step 2.
+Use case resumes at step 2.

-- 3b.
+3b.
 The tag already exists.

-    - 3b1.
+3b1.
 AddressBook shows a message that the tag is already assigned.
-    - Use case resumes at step 2.
+Use case resumes at step 2.

-**Use case: View all contacts**
+Use case: View all contacts

-**MSS**
+MSS (Main Success Scenario)
-1. User requests to view all contacts.
+User requests to view all contacts.

-2. AddressBook displays all saved contacts.
+AddressBook displays all saved contacts.

 Use case ends.

-**Extensions**
+Extensions
-- 2a.
-The list is empty.
+2a.
+The contact list is empty.
-    - 2a1.
+2a1.
 AddressBook shows a message: "No contacts found."
-    - Use case ends.
+Use case ends.

 Use case: Edit a contact

-MSS (Main Success Scenario):
+MSS (Main Success Scenario)
 User requests to list all contacts.

 AddressBook displays the list of contacts.